Incrementis/IE-AutoSpriter-/README.md

 * Performance intensive (current).
 Rendering a frame took 3 to 4 seconds.
 In one case, the performance outlier was 15 seconds for rendering a frame.
 * May contain issues for various reasons.
 * I am not a Blender or Blender API expert, so this may also cause issues.
+* Only Tested it with blender version 4.0

 ## Discussion
 * Beamdog